-If you’ve read my book Big Travel, Small Budget, then you know I almost always fly for free, even flying First or Business class and hanging out in the vip lounges and enjoying the free food and drink on offer (in both the lounges and flights), thanks to all those credit card mileage promotions.
+If you’ve read my book Big Travel, Small Budget, then you know I almost always fly for free, even flying First or Business class and hanging out in the VIP lounges and enjoying the free food and drink on offer (in both the lounges and flights), thanks to all those amazing travel credit card mileage promotions.

 But did you know there are similar sorts of opportunities for hotel properties?

 Like airline mileage programs, the shortcut here comes from credit card promotional offers, which is how you can stay in hotels for free.

-One of the best offers out there is for the Marriott Rewards credit card which offers 75,000 points for spending $3,000 within the first three months.
+One of the best offers out there is for the Marriott Bonvoy Rewards credit card which offers 75,000 points for spending $3,000 within the first three months.
 I know $3,000 in three months sounds like a lot, but it really isn’t if you know the tricks, which we’ll get into later in the article.

-Those 75,000 points are enough to redeem three-nights totally free at any of their luxurious Category 5 properties around the world.
-We are talking waterfront, upscale, nice places which often cost $200 or more per night.
+Those 75,000 bonus points are enough to redeem three-nights totally free hotel nights at any of their upscale Category 4 properties around the world.
+We are talking waterfront, luxurious, nice places that often cost $200-$300 or more per night.